Decidability in geometric grid classes of permutations: Introduction

 \section{Introduction}

 The study of permutation classes is focused on hereditary families of permutations, which are closed downwards under a natural notion of containment analogous to induced subgraph.
 Such a class is determined by its {\em basis}, i.e. the set of minimal forbidden permutations.
-A recurring problem, going back to the origin of the field in Knuth's result that the stack-sortable permutations are precisely those forbidding $(231)$ \cite{knuth1968art}, is that one is given an abstract description of a permutation class and wants to determine an explicit description as given by the basis.
+A recurring problem, going back to the origin of the field in Knuth's result that the stack-sortable permutations are precisely those forbidding $(231)$ \cite{knuth1968art}, is that one is given an abstract description of a permutation class and wants to determine an explicit description by giving the basis.
 We will be concerned with such a question for {\em geometric grid classes}, as well as the problem of determining the generating function.

 As the name suggests, geometric grid classes are permutation classes defined by certain simple geometric constraints.
+Namely, one fixes a finite grid in the plane, for each cell chooses to leave it empty or to draw either a diagonal line or an anti-diagonal line, and considers the class of all permutations that can be plotted on the resulting set of diagonal and anti-diagonal lines (see Figure \ref{fig:geom}).
 They have found diverse applications, including the enumeration of specific permutation classes \cite{pantone2017enumeration}, the characterization of ``small'' permutation classes with growth rate below a certain threshold \cite{albert2015inflations}, the algorithmic analysis of permutation classes of polynomial growth \cite{homberger2016effective}, strengthenings of well-quasi-order \cite{brignall2022labeled}, and connections with the graph parameter lettericity \cite{alecu2022letter}.
 These classes were introduced in \cite{albert2013geometric}, which proved that they have finite bases and rational generating functions.
 These proofs relied on an explicit encoding of permutations in a given geometric grid class into the words of a regular language, but were ultimately non-constructive, fundamentally relying on Higman's lemma that the set of finite words in a finite alphabet contains no infinite antichain in the subword ordering.
-This non-constructiveness represented a gap in the understanding of these relatively simple classes, and has presented an obstacle to their algorithmic analysis (e.g., see the comments in \cite{bassino2017algorithm}).
+In particular, the style of argument does not determine the size of the basis or an upper bound on the size of the basis elements, and so the naive attempt to compute the basis by going through all permutations in increasing size and checking whether each is a basis element will eventually find all the basis elements, but cannot determine when it has actually finished and should halt.